jaysoo/ng-rspack/README.md

 - `artifacts` folder has a build of Rspack with missing compiler hooks.
 This will be released to npm soon.
 - Some features are missing, such as external templates and styles.
 - Sorting entry chunks is not working, thus `import 'zone.js'` is added to `src/main.ts`.
 This has been [fixed](https://github.com/web-infra-dev/rspack/pull/2634) but not released.
+- `@ngtools/webpack` has issues due to missing cache feature and missing `RebuildModule` on compilation.
+This is patched out by using `patch-package`.